mikaelmattsson/mikaelmattsson.github.io/_posts/2015-01-26-speedup-yosemite-wifi.md

 {% endhighlight %}

 ## Fact
 This works perfectly on *Macbook Pro Retina Mid 2014*.
-Though, we did try this on an *Macbook Pro Mid 2011* and it didn't change anything.
+Though, we did try this on an *Macbook Pro Mid 2011* and it didn't change a thing.
 This probably means AWDL is not supported by older Macs.
-No worries, if its not supported, you won't be affected.
+No worries, if it isn't supported, you won't be affected.

 Does this work for you?
 Please let me know what hardware you're running the comments below or on Twitter.
 Then I can update the article with better fact.